Child marriage: Dowry and bride price

-Providing a girl with a dowry at her marriage is an ancient practice which continues in some parts of the world, especially in the Indian subcontinent.
+Providing a girl with a dowry at her marriage is an ancient practice that continues in some parts of the world, especially in the Indian subcontinent.
 Parents bestow property on the marriage of a daughter as a dowry, which is often an economic challenge for many families.
-The difficulty to save and preserve wealth for dowry was common, particularly in times of economic hardship, or persecution, or unpredictable seizure of property and savings.
-These difficulties pressed families to betroth their girls, irrespective of her age, as soon as they had the resources to pay the dowry.
+The difficulty in saving for dowry was common, particularly in times of economic hardship, or persecution, or unpredictable seizure of property and savings.
+These difficulties pressed families to betroth their girls, irrespective of their age, as soon as they had the resources to pay the dowry.
 Thus, Goitein notes that European Jews would marry their girls early, once they had collected the expected amount of dowry.

 A bride price is the amount paid by the groom to the parents of a bride for them to consent to him marrying their daughter.
 In some countries, the younger the bride, the higher the bride price.
-This practice creates an economic incentive where girls are sought and married early by her family to the highest bidder.
-Child marriages of girls is a way out of desperate economic conditions, or simply a source of income to the parents.
+This practice can create an economic incentive where girls are sought and married early by her family to the highest bidder.
+Child marriages of girls can function as a way out of desperate economic conditions or simply as a source of income for the parents.
 Bride price is another cause of child marriage and child trafficking.

 Bride kidnapping

-Bride kidnapping, also known as bridenapping, marriage by abduction or marriage by capture, is a practice in which a male abducts the female he wishes to marry.
+Bride kidnapping, also known as marriage by abduction or marriage by capture, is a practice in which a male abducts the female he wishes to marry.
 Bride kidnapping has been practiced around the world and throughout history.
-It continues to occur in countries in Central Asia, the Caucasus region, and parts of Africa, and among people as diverse as the Hmong in Southeast Asia, the Tzeltal in Mexico, and the Romani in Europe.
+It continues to occur in countries in Central Asia, the Caucasus region, parts of Africa, among people as diverse as the Hmong in Southeast Asia, the Tzeltal in Mexico, and the Romani in Europe.
+Bride kidnapping is a widespread issue in Ethiopia.
+A 2003 study found the custom's prevalence rate was estimated at 69 percent nationally, with reports of girls as young as 11 being taken for marriage.
+In response, Ethiopia has enacted laws to outlaw this practice and established a minimum marriage age of 18.
+However, the effectiveness of these measures in reducing bride kidnapping remains unclear.

 In most nations, bride kidnapping is considered a crime rather than a valid form of marriage.
 Some types of it may also be seen as falling along the continuum between forced marriage and arranged marriage.
 However, even when the practice is against the law, judicial enforcement remains lax in some areas.
 Bride kidnapping occurs in various parts of the world, but it is most common in the Caucasus and Central Asia.
 Bride kidnapping is often a form of child marriage.
 It may be connected to the practice of bride price, and the inability or unwillingness to pay it.